unacast/deprecated-unacast.github.io/_posts/2015-10-26-chatops-at-unacast.md

 ### ChatOps?!?
 ChatOps is a term often credited to <a href="https://www.youtube.com/watch?v=NST3u-GjjFw">GitHub</a>, and it is all about putting the tools in the middle of the conversations.
 At Unacast most of our conversations go through Slack, and when we integrated ChatOps into our workflow we got the tools closer to the conversation.

 So, what is ChatOps?
-For us it means that all the scripts and buttons you usually execute or press to deploy, direct load to new instances, is being triggered from Slack.
-It also democratizes the deployment process for us, so the Product Owners can do the actual deployment to production.
+For us it is the the action of triggering stuff from Slack instead of pressing buttons on a dashboard or runing shell scripts from the command-line.
+It is your monitoring tool posting alerts to chat instead of sending you an email.
+It is about deployment, monitoring and operation in the context of a conversation.
+It also democratises the deployment process, so the Product Owners can do the actual deployment to production.

 ![Kjartan deploys](/public/images/kjartan_deploys.png)